icons8/lunacy-docs/docs/components_new.md

 ### Override

-When you edit one or several instances, you create an **override**.
-The main component won't be affected.
+When you modify an instance, you create an **override**.
+The main component won't be affected, and now when you edit it, the changes won't apply to instances with overrides.

 ### Component page

 A **Components page** is a dedicated document page used for storing main components.
-Lunacy adds it to the document automatically when you create components.
+Lunacy adds it automatically when you create a component.

 ### Component state